fChristenson/My-life-as-a-programmer/README.md

 ### Thoughts

-> The most important lessons come from war stories

-> Can you be professional enough to handle unfair treatment?

-> As your company grows your code will change and you decide how

 > When you understand the vision start building a framework for it

 > You have more power than you think and you have to use it for everyone's sake, the project depends on it